| |||||

 Cryptography allows communication to take place securely over a mobile network.

 Nohl's presentation, "Rooting SIM cards," will take place at the Black Hat security conference in Las Vegas on July 31.
 His research looked at a mobile phone's SIM (Subscriber Identification Module), the small card inserted into a device that ties it to a phone number and authenticates software updates and commands sent over-the-air from an operator.
-To ensure privacy and security, SIM cards use encryption when communicating with an operator, but the encryption stan
+To ensure privacy and security, SIM cards use encryption when communicating with an operator, but the encryption standards use vary widely.

 Nohl's research found that many SIMs use a weak encryption standard dating from the 1970s called DES (Data Encryption Standard), according to a preview posted on his company's blog.
 DES has long been considered a weak form of encryption, and many mobile operators have upgraded now to more secure forms.
 It is relatively easy to discover the private key used to sign content encrypted with DES.
 In its experiment, Security Research Labs sent a binary code over SMS to a device using a SIM with DES.